XplicitComputing/messages/README.md

 What is Messages?

 Messages (libxcmessages) is a schema designed for engineers and scientists that enables numerical and related data to be shared across high-performance computing sessions and programming languages.
-It requires a <a href=https://developers.google.com/protocol-buffers/docs/downloads>protoc 3 compiler</a>.
+It is built on top of Google's a <a href=https://developers.google.com/protocol-buffers/docs/downloads>Protocol Buffer 3 technology (aka protobuf)</a>, generating headers and libraries for down-stream coding.
+In Google's words, protobuf is like XML but faster and more efficient.
+End-users can use the generated language bindings directly in their projects (by linking against compiled libraries or by including the generated implementation files).

-A message is defined to be some transmit-able idea, useful for a specific context (though actually quite flexible given how multiple messages can interact).
-Messages are a collection of 18 practical concepts for computer-aided engineering.
-It could be coalesced data for a particular property, the description of a physical model as its algorithms, the specific setup of a system, etc..
-Ideally, each message concept is characteristic and orthogonal to other messages, constructing a basis set with a few practical message types (to-be-defined and learned).
+Our library consists of 18 practical concepts for computer-aided engineering.
+The standard spec includes coalesced data for a particular property, the description of a physical model as its algorithms, the specific setup of a system, and such.
+Each message concept been designed to be orthogonal to other messages, constructing a basis set from a minimum of practical message types.
 Messages permit embedding sub-message members, which makes complex obect-oriented concepts possible.

+## file & wire definitions and utilities

-In other cases, vectorized data takes advantage of packed repeated fields to permit parallel operations and direct copying.
-In order to communicate across a spectrum of programming languages/environments, the layout and names (and types) of the known data fields must be defined and convention maintained to promote high-performance interoperability.
+In order to communicate across a spectrum of programming environments, the layout and names (and types) of the known data fields must be defined and convention maintained to promote high-performance interoperability.
 This schema leverages machine-generated code as the accessors (get/set functions) for integrated engineering environments such as xcompute-server and xcompute-client.

-## 0. getting started

-18 useful messages are distributed into four proto files:
+Useful messages are distributed into four proto files:

 - `vector.proto` - numeric arrays using packed arena allocation (compatible with xco files)
 - `spatial.proto` - elements and regions for a geometry (compatible with xcg files)
 - `setup.proto` - domain setup, models, parameters, associations (compatible with xcs files)
 - `meta.proto` - meta-data and user-graphics for a specific system (compatible with xcm files)

 These definitions are then fed into a protoc compiler to generate a linkable static library and bindings for the following languages: C++, Objective-C, C#, PHP, Python, Java, Javascript, Ruby, Dart, and Go.

+### unified data: vector.proto

+With vector.proto, vectorized data takes advantage of packed repeated fields to permit parallel operations and direct copying, representing the underlying bytes according to IEEE-754 in contiguous memory.
+This information is routinely transmitted across client and server sessions as single and double precision, respectively.

+### server-side: setup.proto, spatial.proto

+Numerical domains (aka "systems") are serialized and deserialized according to setup.proto, providing object-oriented utilies for saving and transmitting almost any system modeling and processing efforts.
+Unless exported to client, this information usually stays on server-side as protected IP.

+Numerical topologies (aka "geometries") are defined in spatial.proto, describing the element connectivity between nodes using indicies.
+Unless exported to client, this information usually stays on server-side as protected IP.

+### client-side: meta.proto

+Once a numerical system is set up, user-facing data is staged on the server (under system.visuals) for transmission.
+The file meta.proto defines a single MTU skeletal "meta-message" is broadcast to all connected hosts, whereby the recepients are responsible for looking into this skelton and requesting any needed visuals data in subsequent calls.
+It is possible to utilize the definitions in meta.proto to save/load the user-specific graphics state as a sort of opaque media format (for offline review, controlled sharing, etc).
+Because of these characteristic attributes, saved client-side meta content can be considered an optional "meta-media-profile".

+## 0. getting started

+Protobufs might be a little odd or difficult at first, but once one becomes accustomed to their usage, they are quite straight-forward to implement.
+There is no magic -- its just a code generator that builds headers/code to be called and compiled into your software project.

 ### 1. installing dependencies